codesport/php-rest-api/README.md

 ## Continuous Integration (CI)

-Some of the most interesting updates is the use of autmated testing and continous integration.
-Here are the key terms
+Some of the most interesting updates is the use of automated testing and continous integration.
+Here are the tools:

 <dl>
   <dt>Continuous Integration (CI):</dt> <dd>a software development workflow which automates build creation and code testing.</dd>